Rugova (region): Music

 Rugova has homophonic music, similar to the North Albanian region.
 Music is present in the life of Rugovians, not only at weddings and other important events, but also in daily life.
 Men used to sing during the meetings in the odas and women while doing their daily work.
 Music was also played at funerals when a brave and outstanding person died; this kind of singing was considered a particular privilege.
 Rugova has 54 epic songs dedicated to its heroes.

 The most characteristic instruments are the lahuta (lute), the çiftelia and the sharkia.
 The first man known to play the lahuta was Hysen Selman Husaj (1791–1876).

 One of the most important types of traditional singing in this area is top-side singing (majekrahu song).
 In the past top-side singing was used as a way of communication from one hill to another.

-A particular musical piece, the Vallja e Rugoves (Dance of Rugova) is heard at weddings all over Kosovo and Malesia.
+A particular musical piece, the Vallja e Rugovës (Dance of Rugova) is heard at weddings all over Kosovo and Malësia.
 The Pyrrhic dance is performed with this instrumental.